Planet of the Apes: Planet of the Apes (2001)

 In 1999, Fox hired William Broyles, Jr. to write a new script.
 Fox insisted on a July 2001 release date but otherwise offered Broyles considerable creative license.
 This prospect attracted director Tim Burton, who hoped to do a "re-imagining" of Planet of the Apes.
 Burton found the production arduous, largely due to Fox's strict release schedule.
 The studio budgeted the film at $100 million, meaning Broyles' ambitious script had to be altered to reduce costs; Lawrence Konner and Mark Rosenthal worked on rewrites even as the film entered production.
 The tight schedule meant that all stages of production were rushed.

 The film stars Mark Wahlberg as astronaut Leo Davidson, who accidentally travels through a wormhole to a distant planet where talking apes enslave humans.
-He leads a human revolt and upends ape civilization by discovering that the apes evolved from the normal Earth primates who had accompanied his mission and had arrived on the planet years before.
+He leads a human revolt and upends ape civilization by discovering that the apes evolved from the normal apes who had accompanied his mission and had arrived on the planet years before.
 Helena Bonham Carter played chimpanzee Ari, while Tim Roth played the human-hating chimpanzee General Thade.
 The film received mixed reviews; most critics believed it failed to compare to the original.
 Much of the negative commentary focused on the confusing plot and twist ending, though many reviewers praised the special effects.
 The film succeeded at the box office, taking in $362 million worldwide.
 Fox had initially hoped for a sequel, but the difficult production left Burton unenthusiastic about participating, and the film failed to generate enough interest for the studio to pursue a follow-up.